Chromatic activity window of periodic fast radio bursts: FRB 20121102A and FRB 20180916B: Data compilation and combination

 \section{Data compilation and combination}

 We have compiled publicly available data from FRB~20121102A and FRB~20180916B.
-In particular, we are interested in the start of the observation (modified Julian date; MJD) and its duration, the detection count, the central frequency and the observing bandwidth.
-In cases where only the bursts MJDs were reported, we used the time of arrival (ToA) between the first and last detected burst to estimate the observation duration.
+In particular, we were interested in the start of the observation (modified Julian date; MJD) and its duration, the detection count, the central frequency, and the observing bandwidth.
+When only the burst MJDs were reported, we used the time of arrival (ToA) between the first and last detected burst to estimate the observation duration.

-The dataset includes observations made by the following telescopes: Effelsberg (EFF), the Arecibo Observatory (AO), the Westerbork Synthesis Radio Telescope (WSRT{1131049}), the Five-hundred-meter Aperture Spherical radio Telescope (FAST), the Green Bank Telescope (GBT), the Lovell Telescope, the Meerkat Telescope, the Very Large Array (VLA), Deep Space Network telescopes 43 and 63 (DSS-43 and DSS-63), the Canadian Hydrogen Intensity Mapping Experiment and its FRB backend (CHIME/FRB), the Low-Frequency Array (LOFAR) and the Giant Metrewave Radio Telescope (GMRT).
+The dataset included observations made by the following telescopes: Effelsberg (EFF), the Arecibo Observatory (AO), the Westerbork Synthesis Radio Telescope (WSRT{1131049}), the Five-hundred-meter Aperture Spherical radio Telescope (FAST), the Green Bank Telescope (GBT), the Lovell Telescope, the Meerkat Telescope, the Very Large Array (VLA), Deep Space Network telescopes 43 and 63 (DSS-43 and DSS-63), the Canadian Hydrogen Intensity Mapping Experiment and its FRB backend (CHIME/FRB), the Low-Frequency Array (LOFAR) and the Giant Metrewave Radio Telescope (GMRT).